LI Kun1,ZHANG Chunmei1,LIU Cheng2,MEI Kaiyuan1,HU Chen1,CHENG Xiaowei1

 Abstract

-Results and Discussion It was found that the number of pores on the sample surface after adsorption was significantly reduced compared with that before adsorption, and most of the pores were filled.
-BET analysis also showed that the pore volume and average pore size after adsorption were smaller than before adsorption.
-Combined with FTIR analysis, it was confirmed that the adsorption material in the pores of diatomite was sodium silicate.
-Then, diatomite-based self-healing materials were added to cement at different mass fractions of 0%,3%,6%,9%, and 12%.
-The 14 d compressive strength of the sample with 9% content was (39.
+Results and Discussion After adsorption, it was found that the number of pores on the sample surface was significantly reduced compared to pre-adsorption, and most of the pores were filled.
+BET analysis also showed that the pore volume and average pore size were smaller after adsorption.
+FTIR analysis confirmed that sodium silicate filled the pores of diatomite.
+Then, diatomite-based self-healing materials were added to cement at different mass fractions of 0%, 3%, 6%, 9%, and 12%.
+The 14-day compressive strength of the sample with 9% content was (39.
 56±1.
-98) MPa, which was 17.
-95% higher than that of the pure cement sample.
+98) MPa, 17.
+95% higher than that of pure cement.
 At the same time, the self-healing experiment of cement stone after the Brazilian splitting method was carried out.
-The compressive strength of the sample with 9% content reached (36.
+After 14-day self-healing, the compressive strength of the 9% cement sample reached (36.
 90±1.
-85) MPa after 14 d of self-healing, which was 99.
-57% higher than that of the pure cement sample after 14 d of self-healing.
-The permeability of the sample with 9% content was 0.
-42 mD after 14 d of self-healing, and the permeability reduction rate was 75.
-44%, which was 40.
-94% higher than that of the pure cement sample.
-The XRD test analysis of the material at the crack surface of the sample showed that the content of CH in the material at the crack surface of the diatomite-based self-healing material was lower than that of pure cement.
-The results of TG analysis showed that the CH content in the crack surface of the diatomite-based self-healing material was lower than that of the pure cement sample, and the C-S-H content was higher than that of the pure cement sample.
-Combined with SEM analysis, it was confirmed that the self-healing product of diatomite-based self-healing material at the crack of cement stone was C-S-H.
+85) MPa, 99.
+57% higher than that of pure cement.
+Its permeability was 0.
+42 mD after 14-day of self-healing, and the permeability reduction rate was 75.
+44%, 40.
+94% higher than that of pure cement.
+XRD analysis of the cracked sample surface showed a lower CH content in diatomite-based self-healing material compared to pure cement.
+TG analysis further confirmed that CH content was lower, and C-S-H content was higher than that of the pure cement.
+SEM analysis confirmed that the self-healing product of the diatomite-based self-healing material at the cement stone cracks was C-S-H.

-Conclusion The preparation and characterization of a self-healing material for oil well cement based on sodium silicate and diatomite were reported in this paper.
+Conclusion The preparation and characterization of a sodium silicate and diatomite-based self-healing material for oil well cement were reported in this paper.
 The prepared samples were analyzed by SEM, FTIR, and BET.
-The diatomite-based self-healing materials could be successfully prepared by the vacuum impregnation method.
+The diatomite-based self-healing materials could be successfully prepared using vacuum impregnation method.
 At the same time, the diatomite-based self-healing material was added to the cement to explore its effect on the self-healing performance of the oil well cement stone.
-The optimum content of diatomite-based self-healing material in oil well cement was 9% (mass fraction).
-Diatomite-based self-healing materials exhibited good dispersibility and stability in oil well cement slurry, which could promote the self-healing of micro-cracks in oil well cement stone.
-The preparation process of diatomite-based self-healing materials was simple, and the compatibility with cement paste could be solved using inorganic porous materials, which provided a reference for further research on intelligent repair of micro-cracks in the cement sheath.
+The optimum content of the material in cement was 9% (mass fraction).
+Diatomite-based self-healing materials exhibited good dispersibility and stability in cement slurry, which could promote the self-healing of micro-cracks in oil well cement stone.
+Their simple preparation process and compatibility with cement paste suggest that inorganic porous materials can provide a reference for further research on the repair of micro-cracks in cement sheath.

 Get Citation:Li Kun, Zhang Chunmei, Liu Cheng, et al. Preparation and characterization of oil well cement self-healing materials based on sodium silicate and diatomite[J].
 China Powder Science and Technology,2024,30(3):64−75.